solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

     sudo nano dump.sh
     ```

--   Copy the following into the script, be sure to replace the redis
+-   Copy the following into the script, be sure to replace the Redis
     tokens:

     ``` bash